dashevo/node.js-engineer-code-challenge/README.md

    in the external service(s)
  - Implement [the fetch action](application/actions/fetchActionFactory.js).
 Fetch sample data back and ensure its integrity. **When you fetch data back from the untrusted service, you should verify it for spoofing protection**
  - Write beautiful code.
-Code design (OOP, SOLID, 12factor) is important to us.
+Code design (SOLID, Clean Architecture, 12factor) is important to us.
  - Run application and see results. **Try to spend as little money as possible**.
 Cost depends on the size of request / response and elapsed time.
 You may find the exact formula in [the application skeleton code](application/lib/calculateExpenses.js)